 The ASUS VG278Q has a fully ergonomic stand with up to 130mm height adjustment, +/- 90° swivel, +/- 90° pivot, -5°/33° tilt, and 100 x 100mm VESA mount compatibility.

-Connectivity options include a DisplayPort 1.2, an HDMI 1.4, a Dual-Link DVI-D, a headphones jack, and two 2W built-in speakers.
+Connectivity options include DisplayPort 1.2, HDMI 1.4, Dual-Link DVI-D, a headphones jack, and two 2W built-in speakers.

 Price & Similar Monitors

-The ASUS VG278Q price amounts to around $290 which makes it the cheapest 1080p 144Hz 1ms model that offers both G-SYNC compatibility and motion blur reduction.
+The ASUS VG278Q price amounts to around $300 which actually makes it the cheapest 1080p 144Hz 1ms model that offers both certified G-SYNC compatibility and Motion Blur Reduction.

 The ASUS VG278Q is also available as a model with an IPS panel, the ASUS VG279Q, for an extra $30-$40.
 We highly recommend it if you want a better image quality while keeping the speed and responsiveness of the VG278Q.